-The Coupeville Solid Waste Complex and the Camano Transfer Station accept yard waste, tree limbs, and storm debris.
+The Coupeville Solid Waste Complex and the Camano Solid Waste Dropbox & Recycle Park accept yard waste, tree limbs, and storm debris.
 Yard waste and storm debris received at the Camano Transfer Station is taken to Lenz Enterprises for composting.
 Yard waste and storm debris received at the Coupeville Solid Waste Complex is ground onsite twice a year.
-Most of the mulch is hauled offsite for composting but the County does retain some mulch which is available to the public for FREE on a first come bases.
+The mulch is hauled offsite for composting.
 Yard waste must be un-bagged, free of garbage, and noxious weeds.
 Disposal fees apply.

 Composting is nature's way of recycling organic matter which can then be used as a soil amendment, mulch, or top dressing.
 Compost can be used in your garden, yard, or for your potted plants to improve soil and help retain moisture.
 When organic matter is buried in a landfill, it decomposes anaerobically (without oxygen) producing methane gas.
 Composting allows organic matter to decompose aerobically (with oxygen) producing a nutrient rich organic, natural fertilizer.